coredns/coredns.io/content/plugins/etcd.md

 The path will default to `/skydns` the local etcd proxy (http://localhost:2379).
 If no zones are specified the block's zone will be used as the zone.

-If you want to `round robin` A and AAAA responses look at the `loadbalance` middleware.
+If you want to `round robin` A and AAAA responses look at the `loadbalance` plugin.

 ~~~
 etcd [ZONES...] {